obinnaakaolisa/obinnaakaolisa/README.md

 ## Full-Stack Developer | AI/ML Engineer | UI/UX Designer

-I'm a passionate software engineer who builds scalable, intelligent solutions at the intersection of elegant design and cutting-edge technology.
+I'm a passionate software engineer building scalable, intelligent solutions at the intersection of elegant design and cutting-edge technology.
 With expertise spanning full-stack development, artificial intelligence, and user experience design, I create products that are both powerful and intuitive.

 ### 🎯 What I Do

 - **Full-Stack Development**: Crafting robust web applications with modern frameworks and architectures

 - **AI/ML Engineering**: Training and deploying machine learning models for real-world applications

 - **Product Design**: Designing user-centric interfaces that balance aesthetics with functionality

 - **API Development**: Building scalable, secure APIs that power modern applications

----

 ## 💻 Technical Stack